benfrick/docs-portfolio/src/commerce/search/api_search.md

 ## <a name="troubleshooting"></a>Troubleshooting

-If the products returned by search are either not ranked as you expect or not returned at all, there are a few steps you can take to trouble shoot.
+If the products returned by e-commerce search are either not ranked as you expect or not returned at all, there are a few steps you can take to trouble shoot.

 ### Check Splunk
 Use Splunk to trace the call to provide insight into what rules are being applied and what results the Search API returns.
 All you need is the Trace Id.
 See the [Query Logs with a Trace ID](/content/doc/getting-started/using_nike_apis.html#query-logs-with-a-trace-id) section of the Using Nike APIs guide to learn how to get and use the trace id of the response to query Splunk.